leekelleher/umbraco-contentment/docs/editors/render-macro.md

 **What is a Macro?**

-If you are not sure what a Macro is, (within an Umbraco context), please read the documentation on the Umbraco community website.
+If you are not sure what a Macro is, (within the context of Umbraco), please read the documentation on the Umbraco community website.

 - [Our Umbraco - Documentation - Templating - Macros](https://our.umbraco.com/documentation/reference/templating/macros/)